linda-lai/TicTacToe/README.md

 * The player can follow the instructions/guide in the application header to understand how x-axis coordinates and y-axis coordinates are mapped on a 3 x 3 board.

 ## Conclusion
 Overall, I'm happy with what I was able to achieve completing this challenge in terms of the final state of the code and the UI.
 Being able to get a complete solution up and running is a huge win, and to me, the first step to everything.
-In future, I would focus on refactoring my code further, getting better at testing and learning about different application design approached I could've taken (such as an object-orientated).
+In future, I would focus on refactoring my code further, getting better at testing and learning about different application design approaches I could've taken (such as an object-orientated).

 Each time I have an opportunity to complete a challenge like this I'll get better and better at it.
 Something imperfect but complete is better than something 'perfect' but unfinished, and it's important to me that I always aim to submit something regardless so that I can get feedback, as I believe personal goals (not just the final outcome) are an extremely important and healthy perspective to take on these things.